awsdocs/aws-doc-sdk-examples/workflows/iot_usecase/SPECIFICATION.md

 ### Application Output

 This Workflow does have user interaction.
-The following code shows the output of the Java V2 program.
+The following shows the output of the Java V2 program.

 ```
 --------------------------------------------------------------------------------